 You will feel better if you know the world isn’t going to end if a bad trade happens.
 This is again all about staying objective and maintaining your business mentality.

-If you aren’t including the correct use of loss limits in your trading psychology you’re facing real problems.
+If you aren’t controlling your risks effectively, your emotions could kick in and devastate your trading day.
 It’s important that you focus on making sure that your loss limit is sensible, and one that keeps you able to manage your financial situation effectively.

-Most successful traders set a loss limit at around the 7-8% level.
+Most successful traders set a loss limit on all open trades at around the 6% level.
 This keeps them both afloat and ready to fight another day.
 It’s a vital part of money management.